 After 20 years of continued service from the Library, growth was again necessary.
 Because of a greater need for funding than available, the Library considered different options, including building a new location, as well as reducing hours and cuts to some services.
 After five previous referendum attempts failed to gain enough support for a small tax increase, a new volunteer-led effort proved successful in 2004.

-Because the latest construction project came in under budget and because of wishes from the public, the decision was made to transform the outdated brick exterior that faces 103rd Street and other portions of the northern exterior.
+Because the construction project following the 2004 referendum came in under budget and because of wishes from the public, the decision was made to transform the outdated brick exterior that faces 103rd Street and other portions of the northern exterior and a rain garden was created that collects water to irrigate the Library grounds.
 It was quickly determined that the best approach for this redesign would be one that showcased an environmentally friendly attitude.